How to install an outdoor screen panel

 With some pruning, you can easily control their height to block out whatever you want, even up to 10m in height.
 If you're planting saplings or young plants, they will take time to grow so make sure that you keep that in mind.
 A few screening plants to consider include lilly pillies, pittosporum tenuifolium and viburnums.

-Adding a trellis screen is an easy project to do that can provide your backyard with big results.
-Trellis screens can be either timber or plastic.
-Trellis is a versatile material that can act as a screen or fence, or you can train and grow plants on it such as creepers, vines or roses.
+Adding a lattice screen is an easy project to do that can provide your backyard with big results.
+Lattice screens can be either timber or plastic.
+Lattice is a versatile material that can act as a screen or fence, or you can train and grow plants on it such as creepers, vines or roses.
 You could even use it to create a vertical garden in a small courtyard or balcony.
-You can also use trellis to hide rubbish bins or a water tank by completely covering them inside a trellis framework with a few walls and a top.
+You can also use lattice to hide rubbish bins or a water tank by completely covering them inside a lattice framework with a few walls and a top.